axb2035/gym-chase/README.md

 ## Thanks to
 - Eike and everyone at the Melbourne MLAI Bookclub for insightful feedback.
-- The original developers and maintainers of the gym library. :)
+- The original developers and maintainers of the original gym and new gynamsium libraries. :)